 Ventricular septal defect (VSD)

 A small ventricular septal defect may cause no problems.
 Many small VSDs close on their own.
-Larger VSDs need surgical repair early in life to prevent complications.
+Medium or larger VSDs may need surgical repair early in life to prevent complications.

 Signs and symptoms of serious heart problems present at birth (congenital heart defects) often appear during the first few days, weeks or months of a child's life.